vineetvdubey/the-developer-repository/README.md

 # The Developer Repository - [DEMO](https://dev-repo.herokuapp.com/)

 A platform where anyone can create their developer profile.
-Created using NodeJS backend + vanialla html/css/js frontend.
+Created using NodeJS backend + vanilla html/css/js frontend.
 <br>

 ### API Reference